Practical answers and expert guidance for real-world nutrition challenges.

 When A "Healthy Balanced Diet" Isn't Enough

-Here’s what I’ve noticed in practice:
+Here’s what I see in practice:

 Today’s world presents nutrition challenges our grandparents never faced:

-Nutrient deficiencies aren’t always obvious
+2. Nutrient deficiencies aren’t always obvious

 - Slow healing?
-You might be low in vitamin C.
+You might be low in vitamin C

 - Frequent colds?
-Zinc could be lacking.
+Zinc could be lacking

 - Dry skin, brain fog, achy joints?
-You might need more healthy fats.
+You might need more healthy fats

 Today’s world presents nutrition challenges our grandparents never faced